-If a topic answers "no" to all four of these questions, it will no longer be considered for assessment/monitoring.
-Any topic scoring from one to four will be considered for priority ranking.
-The focus will be on natural populations classified as Primary or Contributing in the

-Lower Columbia Fish Recovery Plan (LCFRB 2010).
+If a topic answers "no" to all five of these questions, it will no longer be considered for assessment/monitoring.
+The focus will be on natural populations classified as Primary or Contributing in the Lower Columbia Fish Recovery Plan (LCFRB 2010).
 Although Stabilizing populations will not be ignored, they are not the focus for monitoring priorities.
 All hatchery populations will be monitored with respect to their effects on conservation and harvest as well as performance effectiveness.